-More than 67 million children of primary school age are still not in education.
-This is more than the population of the UK!
+More than 58 million children of primary school age are still not in education.
+This is just under the population of the UK!
 Clarks are helping Unicef to ensure that more children are able to go to school.

 "Unicef fights for the rights and equality of children, making sure their voices are heard", said one of the team.
 "Projects are sustainable so the money invested is all about the long term and it all goes towards providing a better education."